thomasjsn/uimg/readme.md

 ```
 /300x300/1u5c7w.jpg
 ```
 Image ratio will not change.
 The resized image is stored on the S3 back-end and will be used for future requests.
+A `X-Image-Derivative` header is added which will show if the image was found on the back-end storage, or created.

 ## Commands
 ### Cleanup